sevenhong/awesome-mcp-servers/README.md

 - [SaintDoresh/Crypto-Trader-MCP-ClaudeDesktop](https://github.com/SaintDoresh/Crypto-Trader-MCP-ClaudeDesktop.git) 🐍 ☁️ - An MCP tool that provides cryptocurrency market data using the CoinGecko API.
 - [SaintDoresh/YFinance-Trader-MCP-ClaudeDesktop](https://github.com/SaintDoresh/YFinance-Trader-MCP-ClaudeDesktop.git) 🐍 ☁️ - An MCP tool that provides stock market data and analysis using the Yahoo Finance API.
 - [janswist/mcp-dexscreener](https://github.com/janswist/mcp-dexscreener) 📇 ☁️ - Real-time on-chain market prices using open and free Dexscreener API
+- [wowinter13/solscan-mcp](https://github.com/wowinter13/solscan-mcp) 🦀 🏠 - An MCP tool for querying Solana transactions using natural language with Solscan API.

 ### 🎮 <a name="gaming"></a>Gaming